Translate

 Jack Kennedy also explained that YPW also has a lot of match diversity, and that its venue has a quality menu.
 “The shows always have an interesting variety when it comes to the matches.
 Hard hitting, comedy, and even some more western style matches.
 We also have a women’s group called Ladius that usually has Friday night matches 2 times a month.
 Sae and Mari Manji, the key wrestlers of Ladius, have helped me with training many times.
 The venue, M’s Cafe, also has really good food and a ticket to the show comes with one drink.”

-Although Jack Kennedy would sometimes get trained by wrestlers who were passing through YPW, his training was mainly done by Team Japan Olympic wrestler Akinobu Takeuchi, ZERO1 stars and former NWA International Lightweight Tag Team Champions Hide and Yasu Kubota, and Yoshitatsu, who is a former WWE star, a former AJPW World Tag Team Champion, and a current co-holder of the AJPW TV Six Man Tag Team Championship.
+Although Jack Kennedy would sometimes get trained by wrestlers who were passing through YPW, his training was mainly done by Team Japan Olympic wrestler Akinobu Takeuchi, ZERO1 stars and former NWA International Lightweight Tag Team Champions Hide and Yasu Kubota, and Yoshitatsu, who is a former WWE Superstar, a former AJPW World Tag Team Champion, and a current co-holder of the AJPW TV Six Man Tag Team Championship.

 Jack Kennedy broke down his training: “[Akinobu Takeuchi] was in charge of teaching me how to bump, chain wrestling, and fitness aspects.
 Aki also was a gracious training dummy for testing out moves.
 The Kubota brothers also taught me various bumps and chain grappling moves.
 Yoshitatsu taught me a lot about wrestling psychology and other aspects of the business.
 He’s very much like a mentor for me.
 The same can be said for the owner of Yanagase, Maki Yuhara and Kunihiko Ohno, the manager of M’s Cafe, the venue that hosts Yanagase.
 The best part of my training though was probably the food the manager would make for me after I finished training.”